openaps/docs/docs/docs/walkthrough/phase-2/oref0-setup.md

 to run the script interactively, or get usage guidelines for providing inputs as command line arguments.
 Be prepared to enter the following items: Directory name for your openaps; serial number of your pump; the mmeowlink port if using it (/dev/spidev5.1 if using explorer board, see [here](https://github.com/oskarpearson/mmeowlink/wiki/Installing-MMeowlink) for other port options); how you are getting cgm data and cgm serial numbers if needed; nightscout host and api-secret if using nightscout; whether you want any of the oref0 advanced implementations.

+Hint: if you're not sure if you need something (advanced features), you probably don't.
+Also, scheduling something in cron means scheduling the loop to run automatically.
+So if you want an automated closed loop, Yes, you want to schedule it in cron.
+If you don't want an automated loop yet, you can always come back and run the script again later to automate.

 __Note:__ If you're using the 915MHz Explorer board, you'll need to log in as root to run oref0-setup.sh, as the mraa package doesn't yet support running under an ordinary user account.

 __Step 3:__